FROM THE CHAIRMAN OF THE BOARD

 Kraumur Music Awards

 The Kraumur Music Awards is an annual music prize awarded for the best albums released by Icelandic artists during the year.
-In 2019 the 12th Kraumur Music Awards were awarded in December.
+In 2020 the 13th Kraumur Music Awards were awarded in December.
+This time was a bit different due to the pandemic.
+Instead of the traditional ceremony, the awards were presented in a shop window on the main shopping street in Reykjavik, with all spectators standing outside.
 All details of the Awards can be found here.

-The panel in 2019 was made up of the following persons; Árni Matthíasson (chairman), Arnar Eggert Thoroddsen, Birna María Másdóttir, Helga Þórey Jónsdóttir, Óli Dóri, Tanya Lind, Trausti Júlíusson, and Þorbjörg Roach Gunnarsdóttir.
+The panel in 2020 was made up of the following persons; Árni Matthíasson (chairman), Arnar Eggert Thoroddsen, Helga Þórey Jónsdóttir, Lovísa Rut Kristjánsdóttir, María Lilja Þrastardóttir Kemp, Óli Dóri, Rósa Birgitta Ísfeld, Trausti Júlíusson, and Þorbjörg Roach Gunnarsdóttir.

 1.2 Sierra Leone projects

 In 2020, Aurora continued its Sweet Salone project in cooperation with the three design teams, As We Grow, 1+1+1, and Hugdetta, and started a new collaboration with Terrably Good in the USA.

 During the pandemic Aurora continued to cooperate with the Sierra Leonean artisans.
 In most instances during the general lockdown in Sierra Leone, The Sweet Salone project was their only customer.
 The cooperation between the artisans, the designer teams, and Aurora continued to work very well, and some new prototypes were made.
 There was one new design team from the USA that started during the year, and production went very well.
 At the end of the year, it was decided to discontinue the cooperation between As We Grow and Aurora after a very successful collaboration over the past few years.
 The stock of products was donated back to Aurora to be sold at the webshop.